acenet-arc/cloud_from_a_to_z/_episodes/12a-day2-install-mysql.md

 exercises: 0
 questions:
 - "What is MySQL?"
+- "How do we install it securely?"
+- "How do we set the MySQL root user's password?"
 objectives:
 - "Install the MySQL relational database management system."
+- "Configure MySQL to use password authentication for its root account."
+- "'Harden' the MySQL installation by executing a command-line script."
 keypoints:
-- ""
+- "Ubuntu has a 'root' account that is used to manage the operating system."
+- "MySQL also has a different 'root' account that is used to manage only MySQL."
 ---

-In this episode we will install and configure the **MySQL** relational database system.
-MySQL is a free, open source database management system that runs as a service on your virtual machine and allows multiple clients to create and manage numerous databases.
+In this episode we will install and configure the **MySQL Relational Database System**.
+MySQL is a free, open source database management system that runs as a service on your virtual machine.
+It allows multiple clients to create and manage numerous databases.

 WordPress requires a relational database system in order to organize and provide access to a database (which we will create later) that will store our WordPress site's information.
-This information includes post contents, user profiles, and custom post types.
+This information includes posts pages, comments, categories, tags, custom fields, user data, URLs, and numerous site options.

 ## Installing the MySQL server package